sonejostudios/Panoramix/README.md

 __Build/Install:__
 * Use the Faust Online Compiler to compile it as Standalone Jack Application or Audio Plugin (LV2, VST, etc): http://faust.grame.fr/compiler
-* This software was tested only with Linux JackQT Faust Compiler.
+* This software was tested only with Linux JackQT Faust Compiler and as LV2 on a Linux machine.

-* Or compile them simply with (you'll need to install the Faust Compiler):
+* To compile a JackQt Standalone application simply with (you'll need to install the Faust Compiler):
   * $ faust2jaqt Panoramix.dsp
 * To Start:
   * $ ./Panoramix